A Semiclassical Heat Kernel Proof of the Poincar\'e-Hopf Theorem: The Semiclassical Heat Kernel Expansion

 for an asymptotic expansion of $k_\hbar$ in $\hbar$, we can formally (i.e.\ termwise) apply the heat operator $(\partial_t + H_\hbar)$ to this expression and straightforward calculation shows that the result is again of the form $\mathrm{e}_\hbar$ times some power series in $\hbar$.
-Ordering the result by powers of $\hbar$ shows that for each $q \in M$, the $\Phi_j$ have to fulfill the recursive transport equations
+One obtains that in order to have this power series vanish, the $\Phi_j$ have to fulfill the recursive transport equations